Loading...

 For information on how to add this line to your .haccess file, please read:

-In the following code, please be sure to replace yourusername with your actual cPanel username, and also be sure the gator123 is replaced with your actual server number.
-This information can be found in your Welcome Email and on the left navigation menu in your cPanel.
+In the following code, please be sure to replace yourusername with your actual cPanel username, and also be sure the gator1234 is replaced with your actual server number.
+This can be found in your Welcome email.

 Before fix: